jurrod/0010FinalProject/README.md

 # 0010FinalProject

 ## Conclusion
 After parsing the park data and generating a bar graph visualization it was clear that some neighborhoods had significantly more natural beauties and parks than others.
+Southside slopes and beach view each had the most parks.